HoujieWang/Rtropical/cran-comments.md

      troppca.obj.Rd: \value
 ```

-The \\value tags have been added to the to the abovementioned Rd files.
+The \\value tags have been added to the to the aforementioned Rd files.

 ## 3